miguelcanosantana/CirsaHackaton/README.md

 ### 📆 Second/Third day
 Having lost a lot of time the first day figuring out how everything worked, the second and third day were faster 🏎️ The most difficult thing was creating an Uri having a path, because on localhost and deployment versions would behave differently.
-Finally made it with this code:
+Finally made it with this short code:

 ```
 private String GetAbsoluteUri()
 {
-    //Detect if it's from localhost or online, change the uri depending of that
     String baseUri = NavigationManager.BaseUri.ToString();

-    if (baseUri.Contains("github.io"))
-        baseUri += "CirsaHackaton/";

     return baseUri + "aff/" + UserService.GetLoggedUser().GetId();
 }

 ```
-That code gets path, and if it's from github adds the repo name, that was missing from the default bahaviour.

 The final thing was improving a bit the styles, I fought a lot with *Bootstrap* 🤺 and some code bugs.
 Also writing this readme 🖍️